Wilmington Healthcare Database Privacy Notice

 What information does Wilmington Healthcare hold about me?

-We only collect data relating to your professional role in Healthcare, such as:
+We only collect data relating to your professional role in healthcare, (Local Government where applicable) such as:

 - Name, gender, roles, professional code (such as GMC number) and some information relating to interests and specialities that you may hold